Zodiac Adult Coloring Pages: Detailed Astrology Sign Mandalas

 Cupcakes, donuts, and ice cream arranged into fun circle shapes for sweet color combos.

-Are zodiac adult coloring pages a good activity for stress relief and mindfulness?
+Are these zodiac adult coloring pages a good fit for someone who colors mainly to unwind after work?